cepstein/RadMoller/RadMoller_1.22/README.txt

 rMollerGen->Getq1();
 rMollerGen->Getq2();
 rMollerGen->Getk();
----> These are the output momenta.
+---> These are the output momenta in TLorentzVector format